My toddler doesn't just play | 6 tips to encourage playing alone

 So, if you're a busy parent with a whole to-do list (read: all of us) and your child has to play alone so you can get a few things done, don't panic.

 There are some quick fixes and easy approaches to encourage independent play for toddlers:

 - Model how to play: When a parent spends time with their toddler, they model what play should be like.
 Once your child has learned what the game “looks like”, they will imitate the game themselves.

 - Eliminate Distractions: While playing with your child, make sure to turn off all technology and minimize distractions.
 It's easy to leave the TV on, reply to a text message or reply to a business email, but make sure to spend some concentrated time each day playing with your toddler so they can see how uninterrupted play is too .

-- Provide toys for open-ended play: When a toddler can be creative without having to follow specific instructions or rules, they play open play, the kind of game that lends itself well to solo play.
-Dolls, blocks, crayons and paper are a few great items to place on the floor so your toddler can explore and pick up while the items grab their attention.
+- Provide toys for open-ended play: When a toddler can be creative without having to follow specific instructions or rules, they play open play, the kind of play that lends itself well to solo play. dolls, blocks, crayons, and paper are some great items to place on the floor for your toddler to explore and pick up as the items grab their attention.